Error Bars in Excel

 The following screenshot demonstrates how to create error bars for a data series represented by a line:

-As a result, only the Estimated data series that we chose has standard error bars inserted:
+As a result, only the Estimated data series that we choose has standard error bars inserted:

 How to modify error bars in Excel?